Living with neuroendocrine cancer

 Flushing of the skin can be triggered by stress or by eating certain foods.
 You might find it helps to keep a note of your skin flushes to see what might trigger them.

 Neuroendocrine carcinomas (NECs) are a type of fast growing neuroendocrine cancer.
 You usually have chemotherapy as part of your treatment for an NEC.
 This can affect how you are feeling and cause side effects.
+You might feel very tired and lethargic a lot of time, especially for a while after treatment.
+Or if your cancer is advanced.

 The physical and emotional changes you have might affect your relationships and sex life.
 There are things that you can do to manage this.